 Work plan

-The initial phase oft he project serves to create the basis for CR-WSSP and thus support sustainable resource management.
-Therefore, pilot areas and stakeholders will be identified and information on climate and other regional factors influencing the water sector in the designated pilot areas will be collected.
-Moreover, the broad application of the CR-WSSP resulting from our work in Southern Africa shall be enabled, and a concept for the project’s main phase will be developed.
-The project partners will work in close cooperation with each other during all phases and in all work packages of the project.
+The initial phase oft he project served to create the basis for CR-WSSP and thus support sustainable resource management.
+Therefore, pilot areas and stakeholders have been identified and information on climate and other regional factors influencing the water sector in the designated pilot areas was collected.
+Moreover, the broad application of the CR-WSSP resulting from our work in Southern Africa was enabled, and a concept for the project’s main phase has been developed.
+The project partners have worked in close cooperation with each other during all phases and in all work packages of the project.

-The work packages (WP) described below will be conducted under the leadership of the German Water Centre TZW:
+The work packages (WP) described below have been conducted under the leadership of the German Water Centre TZW:

-WP 1 deals with data collection and situation analysis.
-The local demand for activities and research in the field of CR-WSSP will be identified and the current status of water supply and wastewater disposal will be recorded.
+WP 1 dealt with data collection and situation analysis.
+The local demand for activities and research in the field of CR-WSSP has been identified and the current status of water supply and wastewater disposal has been recorded.

-In WP3, stakeholders will be contacted and potential pilot areas will be identified.
-In addition, solutions will be discussed at a stakeholder workshop and integrated into the concept for the main phase.
-This workshop will also address potential partners for the main phase (e.g. University Stellenbosch, AUDA-NEPAD, WRC, IWA), where stakeholders will be actively involved in the implementation and dissemination of the new water risk management approaches.
+In WP3, stakeholders have been contacted and potential pilot areas have been identified.
+In addition, solutions were discussed at a stakeholder workshop and integrated into the concept for the main phase.
+The workshop also address further potential partners for the main phase (e.g. University Stellenbosch, AUDA-NEPAD, WRC, IWA), where stakeholders will be actively involved in the implementation and dissemination of the new water risk management approaches.

-WP 4 will be used for continuous cooperation and knowledge transfer with network partners from the university/academic environment (e.g. AUDA-NEPAD).
-Training approaches for capacity building during the main phase will be developed (e.g. conducting master classes or exchange programs for master students).
-In addition, this WP includes the publication of the results of the initial phase as well as participation and presentations at regional and international conferences.
+WP 4 has been used for continuous cooperation and knowledge transfer with network partners from the university/academic environment (e.g. AUDA-NEPAD).
+Training approaches for capacity building during the main phase have been developed (e.g. conducting master classes or exchange programs for master students).
+In addition, this WP included the publication of the results of the initial phase as well as participation and presentations at regional and international conferences.

-The project is coordinated by the German Environment Agency (UBA).
+The project was coordinated by the German Environment Agency (UBA).